-We saw in the last chapter how the Ezhavas under their saintly leader, Sri Narayana Guru, organized themselves in their caste organization and how Nairs also were at that time fighting against Brahmin domination.
-It was this very Sri Narayana Guru who coined the slogan, 'One Caste, One God, One Religion'.
-The slogan brought about a veritable social revolution among the Ezhavas to begin with, but very rapidly caught the imagination of radicals belonging to all castes.
-For, it gave concrete expression to the dissatisfaction felt not only by the peasant but by the middle classes as well, against the outmoded system which kept some castes below others.
-Inter-caste dining, and marriage, began to be preached on a large scale and practised too, though on a much smaller scale.
+We have seen in the last chapter how the Ezhavas under their saintly leader, Sri Narayana Guru, organised themselves in their caste organisation and how Nayars and Christians also were at that time fighting against Brahmin domination.
+Now, it was this Sri Narayana Guru who coined the slogan "One caste, one God, one religion".
+That slogan brought about a veritable social revolution-among the Ezhavas to begin with but it very rapidly caught the imagination of radicals belonging to all castes.
+For, it gave concrete expression to the dissatisfaction felt not only by the peasants but by the middle classes as well, against the outmoded system which kept some castes below others.
+Inter-caste dining, inter-caste marriage, etc. began to be preached on a large scale and practised too, though on a much smaller scale.

-This movement, however, did not confine itself to the demand for the abolition of inequalities based on caste.
-It also demanded the total overhauling of the family system, i.e., convertion of the family from matriarchal to patriarchal; prohibition of polygamy, polyandry and other forms of marital relationships that had been handed down from ancient tribal society;

-an end to the impartible character of the joint family (both patriarchal and matriarchal).
+This movement however did not confine itself to the demand for the abolition of inequalities based on caste.
+It also demanded the total overhauling of the family system, i. e., conversion of the family from a matriarchal to a patriarchal one; prohibition of polygamy, polyandry and other forms of sexual relationships that have been handed down to us from ancient tribal society; an end to the impartible character of the joint family (both patriarchal and matriarchal).
 At the same time, this movement encouraged and advocated marriage on the basis of love and not on the basis of the will of parents.
 The objective of the movement was thus the establishment of the bourgeois family.

-It was through this aspect of the movement that the higher castes - the Namboodiris, the Nairs and other caste Hindus came into the movement for social reforms.
-Individual partition of joint family property became the rallying slogan first of the Nairs, then of the Namboodiris and ultimately of all caste Hindus.
-Abolition of the matriarchal family and its substitution by the patriarchal family, right of partition for members of joint families, abolition of polygamy and other outmoded forms of marriage were demanded by all progressive Hindus.
-These demands of the progressives of various castes were given legislative approval in the form of a series of enactments like the Nair Regulation, the Marumakkathayam (Matriarchal) Act, the Namboodiri Act, the Kshatriya Act, the Ezhava Regulation, etc.
+It was through this latter aspect of the movement that the higher castes-the Namboodiris, the Nayars and other caste Hindus-came into the movement for social reform.
+Individual partition of joint family property became the rallying slogan first of the Nayars, then of the Namboodiris and ultimately of all caste Hindus.
+Abolition of the matriarchal family and its substitution by the patriarchal family became the slogan of all progressive Nayars, while the abolition of the system under which the eldest son alone marries within the caste became the slogan of progressive Namboodiris; abolition of polygamy and other outmoded forms of marriage was demanded by all progressive Hindus.
+These demands of the progressives of various castes were given legislative approval in the form of a series of enactments like the Nayar Regulation, the Marumakkothayam (Matriarchal) Act, the Namboodiri Act, the Kshatriya Act, the Ezhava Regulation, etc.

-The thirst for basic transformations in the social system was reflected in the field of culture.
-One of the leaders and organizers of the caste organziation of the Ezhavas, Kumaran Asan, was also the pioneer of modern lyrical poetry in Malayalam.
-It was he who took the initiative in describing the emotions of ordinary young men and women in love, instead of confining himself to describing the heroic deeds of gods or kings as conventional poets used to do.
-Together with Asan the founder of lyrical poetry, was the founder of the Malayalam novel.
-Chandu Menon, whose Indulekha was the first effective exposure of the decadent practices of the jenmis and theirs satellites.
-Other branches of literature like the essay, the story, the newspaper and magazine article, the book review, etc., began to take shape.
+This thirst for basic transformations in the social system was also reflected in the field of culture.
+One of the leaders and organisers of the caste organisation of the Ezhavas, Kumaran Asan, was also the pioneer of modern lyrical poetry in Malayalam, it was he who took the initiative in describing the emotions of ordinary young men and women in love instead of confining himself to describing the heroic deeds of gods. or kings as conventional poets used to.
+Together with Asan, the founder of lyrical poetry, was the founder of the Malayalam novel, Chandu Menon, whose "Indulekha" was the first effective exposure of the decadent practices of the jenmis and their satellites.
+Other branches of literature like the essay. the short story, the newspaper and magazine article, the book review, etc. also began to take shape.
 Grammar, rhetoric and other branches of the science of language and writing also appeared.
-Forms of cultural activity such as the drama, painting and other arts, music, etc., began to develop.
+Other forms of cultural activity like drama, painting and other arts, music, etc. began to develop though to a much smaller extent than literature.